 On a petition, the student must demonstrate that the application of a university regulation or policy has more likely than not* caused them undue hardship.
-Submitting supporting documentation is very important, as is shown in the linked example.
+Submitting supporting documentation is very important.

 On a grade appeal, the student must demonstrate that the policy or practice of an instructor or of the university has more likely than not* caused them undue hardship.
 Examples of grade appeals that have been successful in the past involved practices such as: the refusal to grade late work, errors in the computation of a grade, the method of grading differing from what was set out in the syllabus, term work not given back until after the exam.
 Please note that the Special Appeals Committee will normally not interfere in matters of academic judgment.